The public utility sector will lose 25% of its workers to retirement over the next decade. Is your utility prepared?

 Public utilities have seen a “tsunami” coming for decades with retirements as baby boomers age, and some retire early.
-A recent statistic revealed that about 25% of the U.S. labor force is expected to be 55 years of age or older by 2030, presenting new challenges for public utilities as they lose valuable experience, knowledge, and expertise(2).
+It is estimated that about 25% of the U.S. labor force is expected to be 55 years of age or older by 2030, presenting new challenges for public utilities as they lose valuable experience, knowledge, and expertise.
 The COVID-19 pandemic also exacerbated employee retention, and the U.S. is experiencing an unprecedented workforce shift.
-This shift was identified in the AWWA’s recently released 2022 State of the Water Industry report—moving the aging workforce up the list of critical issues.
-A link to the report is included in this article.
+This shift was identified in the AWWA’s 2025 State of the Water Industry report—moving the aging workforce up the list of critical issues.

 With growing awareness of the aging workforce, some public utilities have started, are in the process, or have completed identifying and documenting the location, shape, and attributes of geographic features of their public utility systems—known as GIS shapefiles—to safeguard against the knowledge loss from retiring staff.
 While this action is a positive step forward, utilities should also prioritize the training of the next generation to keep those systems functioning.
 But unfortunately, persuading the next generation to assume these key roles has proven difficult, and many utilities don’t have a defined succession plan.
 With labor capacity becoming increasingly challenging, utilities are looking at new technology to improve operational efficiencies.
 New systems can’t prevent knowledge loss, but they can help utilities streamline processes to reduce labor needs and generate revenue.